Bathroom remodel cost calculator showing different bathroom renovation styles

 The estimate may include demolition, plumbing installation or rough-in, electrical work, tile labor, material allowances, finishes, permits, overhead, and profit — depending on the options you select in the calculator.

-This calculator does not include unforeseen issues such as hidden water damage, structural repairs, mold remediation,
+This calculator does not include unforeseen issues such as hidden water damage, structural repairs, mold remediation, or specialty custom work unless those items are discussed during an on-site evaluation.

-A small or guest bathroom remodel typically costs less than a primary bathroom, but pricing depends on layout changes,
+A small or guest bathroom remodel typically costs less than a primary bathroom, but pricing depends on layout changes, fixture quality, tile coverage, and electrical or plumbing upgrades.
+Use the calculator to see a personalized range based on your selections.

 Yes.
 The calculator uses square footage as part of its logic for tile, flooring, and labor calculations, but it goes beyond simple cost-per-square-foot averages by factoring in real project scope.